 Our brain has a reward system (4), which gets activated when you eat sugar.
 Eating sugar produces dopamine, which is a neurotransmitter.
 But when you eat more sugar, the production of dopamine reduces.
 Every time you eat sweets, the tolerance level reduces, increasing sugar cravings.

-Besides this, when you consume foods with simple sugars, there is a spike in blood glucose levels for a short time, and it crashes.
+Besides this, when you consume foods with simple sugars, blood glucose levels spike for a short time and then crash.
 This often results in the mid-afternoon or mid-night snack hunt.

-An animal study in 2019 showed that sugar can alter the brain chemistry in just 12 days (5).
-Eating more sugar, can reduce the availability of opioid and dopamine receptor in the brain.
-This can increase sugar craving.
+An animal study in 2019 showed that sugar can alter brain chemistry in just 12 days.
+Eating more sugar can reduce the availability of opioid and dopamine receptors in the brain, which can increase sugar cravings (5).

 What are added sugars?